andyjreyes/kamcord-simple-watch-view/README.md

 - Asynchronous downloading of thumbnail images makes the app feel fast!
 This was the most challenging part to get right for me.
 Lots of experimentation with different downloading and cell refresh strategies.

 - Beautiful custom table view cells!
 Thumbnails take up the full width of the screen with Titles overlaid on top.
-(My first ever custom cell design!)

 - A slight gradient is applied to every cell so the Title is always legible.
 I love little UI things like that.